Ryan Guy: Style of Play

 Though he played the majority of his career as a forward, Guy has the versatility to play across in a multitude of positions across the pitch.
 During his two years at New England Revolution he showcased versatility by playing in nearly every position on the field, though he didn't spend an extended period in any single role.
 Guy credits this period as a key influence on his understanding of football tactics, helping him develop a better grasp of positioning, roles, and responsibilities, skills he believes have enhanced his coaching ability while also being cited as a natural leader.

 While being played primarily as a right winger at St. Patricks Athletic where he displayed consistent technical talent.
 Guy favored cutting in and making inside-forward runs into the box.

 Guy was known for executing accrobatic front flip throw-ins.
 One of which he performed for League of Ireland XI against Manchester United in front of a crowd of 49,861 fans.

 Personal life

-Guy was born in Carlsbad, San Diego County, California to Jesse Anderson Lujan, a former Guam Legislature senator and KUAM-FM talkshow host, and Sandra Guy-Willoughby.
+Guy was born in Carlsbad, San Diego County, California to Jesse Anderson Lujan, a politician, and KUAM-FM talkshow host, and Sandra Guy-Willoughby.

 Guy attended La Costa Canyon High School, where he was an honor student receiving honorary academic captain for senior year by The San Diego Union-Tribune.
 After graduating he attended San Diego University despite being recruited by California Institute of Technology, Saint Mary's College of California, UCLA, Pennsylvania State University and Boston University.
 Guy graduated with a Bachelor's degree in Political Science.

 In 2014, Guy Co-founded exercise equipment business Gurilla Battalion with his former equipment manager Rob deGuzman at the Guam National Team set up.
 They focused on manufacturing rope based foam rollers as a solution to the high import cost of modern conventional foam rollers.

 He is married to his wife Nicole and has 3 kids.